prof-rossetti/intro-to-python/exercises/web-app-2023/deployment/DEPLOYING.md

 Choose instance type of "free".

-Under the "Advanced" options, set an environment variable called `ALPHAVANTAGE_API_KEY` (specifying your own API Key value, without quotes).
+Set any environment variables your applications needs, such as the `ALPHAVANTAGE_API_KEY` (specifying your own API Key value, without quotes).
+If you implemented flash messaging, also set a `SECRET_KEY`.

-Finally, click to "Create" the web service.
+Finally, click to "Deploy" the web service.

 ## Render Deploys